 Buy to Let Mortgage Guide 2018

-Buy to Let (BTL) mortgages are usually more expensive than regular mortgages, and because of the nature of letting, can be a risky business in terms of earning potential.
+Can I get a buy to let mortgage as a contractor?
+Yes, you can!
+Buy to Let mortgages (BTL) are usually more expensive than regular mortgages, and because of the nature of letting, can be a risky business in terms of earning potential.
 However, with the right information and guidance, investing in a Buy-to-Let property can be the perfect way for a contractor to boost income.

 What’s in the guide?